tevio/rokaki/docs/usage.md

 Behavior notes:
 - `min`/`max` are interpreted as lower/upper bounds, not aggregate functions.
-- Passing a `Range` or two-element `Array` directly as the field value is treated as a between filter automatically.
+- Passing a `Range` directly as the field value is treated as a between filter automatically.
+Two-element `Array`s are not ranges unless wrapped with `{ between: [...] }`.
 - Arrays with more than two elements are treated as equality lists (`IN (?)`) — use `{ between: [...] }` if you intend a range.
 - `nil` bounds are ignored: only the provided side is applied (e.g., `{ from: t }` becomes `>= t`).
 - All generated predicates are parameterized and adapter‑agnostic (`BETWEEN`, `>=`, `<=`).